 New Report: ACS Cancer Facts and Figures 2023 reports five-year survival rate for pancreatic cancer increased to 12%

-Topic: Announcement, Hide on Homepage, Your Source for Breaking News & Inspirational Stories
+Topic: News, Your Source for Breaking News & Inspirational Stories

 The American Cancer Society (ACS) has released its Cancer Facts & Figures 2023, an annual summary of the current scientific information about cancer.
 The report highlighted progress in the five-year survival rate of pancreatic cancer while the incidence trend continues to increase year over year.

 The overall risk of cancer is declining, but it remains the second leading cause of death for Americans, behind heart disease.
 Pancreatic cancer is the fourth deadliest cancer in both men and women.